Decathlon/vitamin-ios/Sources/VitaminUIKit/Components/TextField/README.md

 You can provide different texts:
 - a mandatory `labelText` displayed above the text field
 - an optional `helperText` displayed below the text field
-- an optional `placeholderText` displayed in the text field when no value si present
+- an optional `placeholderText` displayed in the text field when no value is present
 - an optional `fieldValue` that will be the default value of the text field
 - a `isSecureTextEntry` boolean value to indicate if the text of the field should be replaced by dots or not (default value is false)